Skip to content

 When a multi-instance sub-process is interrupted by a boundary event, all other instances are cancelled.

-It possible to pass a different target record to an event sub-process.
-The event sub-process can interrupt its parent process.
+It is possible to pass a different target record to an event sub-process.
+An event sub-process can interrupt its parent process.
 Whether the sub-process is interrupting is determined by the Is Interrupting parameter of its start event.

 When an event sub-process is initiated, all formula variables are copied from the parent process to the sub-process.

-When an event sub-process is initiated, it receives an information about all records created by the parent process at that moment.
+When an event sub-process is initiated, it receives an information about all records that have been created by the parent process by that moment.
 The sub-process can access those records.
 Records created by the event sub-process won't be accessible by the parent process.

 Non-interrupting event sub-process can be executed multiple times.
-E.g. a condition occurred multiple times.
+For example, when a condition occurred multiple times.

-It possible to pass a different target record to the sub-process.
+It is possible to pass a different target record to a sub-process.